zen-gineer/zen-gineer/README.md

 - Assisting in the development of implementation tests in Golang for product migration, supporting code reliability and performance improvements within a CI/CD framework using GitHub, and played a key role in identifying and fixing critical bugs.
 - Engaging in weekly remote standups with the engineering team, assisting in the agile development process and facilitating effective communication on project progress and technical challenges.

-## Full-Stack Software Engineering Bootcamp | Hack Reactor | September 2022 - May 2023
+### Career Development Break: Full-Stack Software Engineering Bootcamp | Hack Reactor | September 2022 - May 2023

 - Succeeded in completion of over 1,000 hours of hands-on coding in a simulated Agile remote work environment, gaining skills in full-stack development best practices and collaborative coding techniques.
 - Acquired and applied advanced proficiency in multiple languages and frameworks under tight deadlines in an intense immersive, proving tenacity, determination, and mental endurance.
 _Python3, JavaScript ES6, Django, FastAPI, ReactJS, PostgreSQL, Docker, Git, HTML, and CSS, RabbitMQ_

-## Operations Consultant | Austin Speed Shop | October 2018 - Sept 2022
+### Operations Consultant | Austin Speed Shop | October 2018 - Sept 2022

 Fostered exceptional client relations and internal team collaboration inside a world-renown hot rod shop.
 Credited for business savvy and effective communication with technical and non-technical stakeholders.